Getting Started with WPF Sparkline (SfSparkline)

 NOTE

-Binding Data to sparkline
+Binding data to the sparkline

 We need to add the above UsersViewModel to the DataContext of the sparkline, bind the data source to the ItemsSource property of the SfLineSparkline, and then map the data using YBindingPath and XBindingPath.